-IFRS 9 Financial Instruments

-IFRS 15 Revenue from Contracts with Customers (and the related Clarifications)

-IFRS 16 Leases

-Amendments to IFRS 2 Classification and Measurement of Share-based Payment Transactions

-Amendments to IAS 7 Disclosure Initiative

-Amendments to IAS 12 Recognition of Deferred Tax Assets for Unrealised Losses

-7 11 10 11 41 11 61 12

-&lt;sup>1 Effective for annual periods beginning on or after 1 January 2017, with earlier application permitted.
+IFRS 9 Financial Instruments 1 IFRS 15 Revenue from Contracts with Customers (and the related Clarifications) 1 IFRS 16 Leases 2 Amendments to IFRS 2 Classification and Measurement of Share-based Payment Transactions 1 IFRIC 22 Foreign Currency Transactions and Advance Consideration 1 IFRIC 23 Uncertainty over Income Tax Treatments 2 1 Effective for annual periods beginning on or after 1 January 2018, with earlier application permitted.
+2 Effective for annual periods beginning on or after 1 Ja 2 Effective for annual periods beginning on or after 1 January 2019, with earlier application permitted.